NexPlayer/NexPlayer_HTML5_Documentation/API.md

 <a id="gettimeshiftbufferdepth"> </a>
 #### player.getTimeShiftBufferDepth ⇒ number

-Returns the time shift buffer depth in seconds.
+Returns the time shift buffer depth in seconds, this function only works in livestream.

 **Type**: instance method of [<code>Player</code>](#Player)
 **Returns**: number - time shift buffer depth